Hanumantal Bada Jain Mandir

-Bara Mandir (हनुमान-ताल मन्दिर) is a historic Jain temple in Jabalpur, right on the edge of Hanumantal, once the main center of Jabalpur.
+Bara Mandir (हनुमान-ताल मन्दिर) is a historic Jain temple in Jabalpur, India, right on the edge of Hanumantal, once the main center of Jabalpur.

 History

 Bhattaraka Harichandrabhushan of Sonagiri, belonging to the Balatkara Gana division of Mula Sangha conducted pratishas in 1834, 1839, and 1840.
 Bhattaraka Charichandrabhushan conducted pratishthas in 1866, 1867 and 1889.
 The bhattarakas of Sonagiri also administered the nearby Jain center of Panagar, where Narendrabhushan installed images in 1797, Surendrabhushana conducted pratishtha in 1822, and Acharyabhushan in 1838.

 The temple houses several images from the Kalachuri period (10-12th century), including an ornately crafted image of Lord Adinath.
 It also has many Mughal period, Maratha period and British period images, along with those installed after India's Independence.

 The temple was visited by Acharya Shantisagar in 1928, the first Digambar Jain Acharya in the region after many centuries.
 He arrived after a Chaturmas in Katni and left for damoh.
 He later commented that the temple was built like a fortress.